So you’ve decided that a website redesign is what your business truly needs, but you’re not ready to hire a designer yet?

 I’ve seen and gone through many website redesigns in my time, and I can tell you this: The more time you spend on everything but the design, the easier the design will be.

 The actual designing of your website comes last.
-The assessment, strategy, content gathering, marketing plan come first.
+The assessment, strategy, and content gathering come first.

-Your design will be so much smoother to flesh out when you have all of the right elements in play.
+Your design will be so much smoother to create when you have all of the right elements in play.